Privacy Policy

 Third‑Party Service IntegrationShare necessary data with cloud‑hosting providers, analytics platforms, payment processors, AI/LLM providers, and other vendors that help us deliver the Services.
 All such transfers are governed by written contracts that contain appropriate data‑protection clauses.Contractual necessity (Art.
 6 (1)(b)) and/or legitimate interests (Art.
 6 (1)(f))

-Data Subject Rights ManagementVerify identity and process requests to access, rectify, erase, restrict, or port your data, as well as to withdraw consent.Legal obligation (Art.
+Data Subject Rights ManagementVerify identity and process requests to access, rectify, erase, restrict, object, or port your data, as well as to withdraw consent.Legal obligation (Art.
 6 (1)(c))

 We do not use Customer Data to train AI or machine learning models, whether ours or third-party providers.